Infisical/infisical/README.md

 ### Step 1: Modify your dev script

-Infisical works with nodemon by pulling and injecting secrets into your local environment during development.
+Infisical works with many commands including node, nodemon, next, etc. by pulling and injecting secrets into your local environment during development.
 Assuming that you’ve nodemon installed, go ahead and modify the dev script in your package.json as follows:

 ```
 "scripts": {